 When feeding green beans, they can be canned, frozen, fresh, cooked, or raw.
 The most important part to remember is that green beans cannot be seasoned.
 When shopping for canned green beans for your dog, it is important to select ones that are labeled “low sodium” or “salt free.”

-4. Sweet potatoes
+3. Sweet potatoes

 When prepared properly and served in moderation, sweet potatoes are another dog-friendly Thanksgiving vegetable.
-However, many Thanksgiving sweet potato recipes are loaded with marshmallows and brown sugar.
+However, many Thanksgiving sweet potato recipes are loaded with butter, marshmallows, and brown sugar.
 This amount of sugar would upset your dog’s stomach.
-If you’d like to serve your dog sweet potatoes, follow these tips:

 - Chop sweet potatoes into small bites so they are easy for your dog to swallow.